unepwcmc/labs/README.md

 ## Reviews

-If the review questions are not showing, you may need to uun `rake review:load` to populate the review questions from `db/review_template.json`
+If the review questions are not showing, you may need to run `rake review:load` to populate the review questions from `db/review_template.json`

 ## Deployment